 As the definitions of Open Hardware and Open Source Hardware don’t guarantee all uses people can make of it (for example to make derivative, adapted version, and sell these), terms which relate to freedom are also in use (the same debates that take place in the Free Software movement regarding free/libre and open source software can also be detected in the hardware counterpart, see here a summary).

-When trying to apply the concepts behind Free Software to hardware, according to the founder of the Free Software movement and president of the FSF, Richard Stallman, (Linux Today, 1999), “”free hardware” means hardware that users are free to copy and modify; a ”free hardware design” means a design that users are free to copy, modify, and convert into hardware”.
+When trying to apply the concepts behind Free Software to hardware, according to the founder of the Free Software movement and president of the FSF, Richard Stallman, (he wrote in 1999), “”free hardware” means hardware that users are free to copy and modify; a ”free hardware design” means a design that users are free to copy, modify, and convert into hardware”.

-Graham Seaman listed some more complete definitions here:
+Graham Seaman listed some more complete definitions at opencollector dot org:

 - Free hardware design refers to a design which can be freely copied, distributed, modified, and manufactured.
 It does not imply that the design cannot also be sold, or that any hardware implementation of the design will be free of cost.